 How to Change DNS Server on Android

-Now, open the network options for your Wi-Fi network.
-The way this works will depend on your phone; you may have to long-press the name of the Wi-Fi, and the tap on Modify Network, or there might be an arrow on the side, depending on your manufacturer and version of Android.
+- Now, open the network options for your Wi-Fi network.
+The way this works will depend on your phone; you may have to long-press the name of the Wi-Fi, and then tap on Modify Network or there might be an arrow on the side, depending on your manufacturer and version of Android.

 - In the network details, scroll to the bottom, and tap on IP Settings.
 If you don’t see that menu, look for a button marked Advanced, and then you’ll see IP Settings.

 - Change this to static.

 - Change DNS1 and DNS2 to the settings you want.